 How much should I pay for payroll services?

-The costs associated with payroll services depend on the type of business, number of employees, and software that you choose.
+The costs associated with payroll services depend on the type of business, a number of employees, and software that you choose.
 You can either make use of free payroll software or you can pay up to $200 a month.
 Large companies with high numbers of employees can expect to pay more for robust payroll software.

 Why do I need a payroll service?